wurstmineberg/mapcrafter-playermarkers/README.md

 * A working [Wurstmineberg Minecraft API](https://github.com/wurstmineberg/api.wurstmineberg.de) to provide the player data
-* PHP for your webserver to generate the player images (alternatively, you could also use the default player skin or create the player images manually)
-* PHP write access to a directory to cache the player images
-* PHP-GD library

 ## Installation ##

-* Make sure your API's `/server/playerdata.json` endpoint is working.
+* Make sure the following endpoints of your API are working:
+    * `/v2/player/<player>/info.json`
+    * `/v2/player/<player>/skin/render/front/16.png`
+    * `/v2/world/<world>/playerdata.json`
 * Copy the files from the `playermarkers` directory to an accessible web directory.
-* Make sure that PHP has write access to a directory called `cache`.
 * Now configure the `playermarkers.js` script.
-You need to specify the URL of the API with the player data and the path to the PHP-Script to generate the player images.
+You need to specify the URL of your API.
 You can also turn the player movement animation off if you don't want it.
 * The last point is that you have to include the script into your rendered map.
   Open your Mapcrafter template `index.html` file and add the following lines after the `<script>` section where the Mapcrafter UI is initialized:

 ```